 What is Cotton?

 Who doesn’t love cotton?
 The plant-derived fabric is known for its breathability, durability, and versatility.
-A cotton bedsheet is perfect for hot sleepers as it allows air to pass through the weave.
+Organic cotton bedsheets and organic cotton blankets are perfect for hot sleepers as it allows air to pass through the weave.
 These sheets are knit or woven in various styles ranging from sateen, percale, flannel, and twill.
-When you shop for cotton bedsheets, you’ll come across different weaves as well as types of cotton.
+When you shop for cotton bedsheets, you’ll want to go with either sateen weave sheets or percale weave sheets as these weaves are breathable and best suited for our body and climate.

 Egyptian cotton sheets are considered a prized possession, with extra-long staple cotton fibers and a high thread count to boot.
 Pima is soft with long-staple cotton fibers but generally more economical than Egyptian cotton.
 If you’re looking for something budget-friendly and breathable and don’t might a coarser texture, you could opt for Upland cotton.